gavinlyonsrepo/bashmultitool/README.md

 Eight separate markdown help files with detailed information, in documentation folder are available.
-For shortcut to each help file click on link in 2nd table in *software* section below.
-The repo also contains a *test folder* where test files used in development are available, one for each library file.
+For shortcut to each help file click on link in 2nd table below.
 A script to print library meta data is also installed.

 | Installed File Path | Description |